-Laramie Dennis is a director and writer committed to telling honest, unexpected stories about complex female characters.
-Her latest is a micro-budget feature entitled WHERE IN THE HELL, an unlikely road movie set in a not-quite-post-pandemic world, that she's developing with Pipeline Media.
-LIFE ON sMARS, inspired by a real-life NASA experiment, recently earned her a spot at THROUGH HER LENS: The Tribeca Chanel Women’s Filmmaker Program, along with a development grant from The Tribeca Film Institute.
-Also in development is GIRL PRETENDING TO READ RILKE, her adaptation of an offbeat coming-of-age novel by her mother, Barbara Riddle.
-Laramie's shorts have screened at venues including the Vancouver International Film Festival and the Short Film Corner at Cannes, and have been presented/distributed by Boyish, Shorts International, and Sprint.
-Before moving to Los Angeles, she spent a decade in New York developing and directing plays, most notably at Jim Simpson and Sigourney Weaver's Flea Theater, where she was a resident director, and at "the downtown powerhouse" Soho Rep. She has a BA in English and Theater from Wesleyan University, and an MFA in Film & Television Production from USC.
+Laramie Dennis is a director and writer determined to tell honest, unexpected stories about complex female characters.
+In January 2022, she completed principal photography on WHERE IN THE HELL, an unlikely road movie set in a not-quite-post-pandemic world, developed with Pipeline Media.
+This marks her feature film directing debut.
+Another feature project, LIFE ON sMARS, inspired by a real-life NASA experiment, earned her a spot at THROUGH HER LENS: The Tribeca Chanel Women’s Filmmaker Program, along with a grant from The Tribeca Film Institute; with sMARS, Laramie made finalist for the WIF Production Program, the SFFILM Sloan Fellowship, and the TFI Sloan Filmmaker Fund.
+With GIRL PRETENDING TO READ RILKE, her adaptation of an offbeat coming-of-age novel by her mother, she made finalist in Script Pipeline’s Screenwriting Competition.
+Her shorts have screened at venues including the Vancouver International Film Festival and the Short Film Corner at Cannes, and have been presented/distributed by Boyish, Shorts International, and Sprint.
+Laramie got her start Off-Off-Broadway, where she spent a decade directing and developing new plays, most notably at Jim Simpson and Sigourney Weaver's Flea Theater, and at "the downtown powerhouse" Soho Rep. She attended Wesleyan University, and USC.